HypoChloremic/medicine/klin/ped.md

 #### Ventricular septal defect (VSD)

+***Presentation***

+* A 1-month-old female infant is seen in your office for a routine health maintenance evaluation.
+On examination, you hear a grade 4 holosystolic murmur at the left sternal border.
+Femoral pulses and oxygen saturation in room air are normal.
+The infant is otherwise well and growing normally.
+Which of the following statements regarding this patient’s condition is correct?
+* You see a 7-week-old male infant with cough and poor feeding.
+Examination reveals a respiratory rate of 72 breaths/minute and a heart rate of 170 beats/minute.
+His weight is 7 pounds 6 oz, just 2 oz more than his birth weight.
+You hear diffuse rales throughout the lung fields and a systolic murmur on auscultation.
+The liver is 4 cm below the right costal margin.
+Which of the following conditions is the most likely cause of his signs and symptoms?

+***Etiologi och patofysiologi***

 * Defect in the septum that divides the right and left ventricles
 * Most common congenital heart defect
 * Associated with fetal alcohol syndrome